quil-lang/sbcl-librarian/README.md

 # sbcl-librarian

-Opinionated interface for creating shared libraries.
+An opinionated interface for creating C- and Python-compatible shared libraries in Common Lisp with SBCL.
 Requires SBCL version >2.1.10.

+## Building the example

 You can build the example library using the Makefile in the example directory, which produces a header file, a source file, and a core